facebook-pixel

 MUP 0105 65 COMMUNITY CHOIR

-The SWOCC Community Choir provides an opportunity for singers of all levels to participate in a musically rich, and socially engaging choral ensemble.
+The SWOCC Community Choir provides an opportunity for singers of all levels to participate in a musically and socially engaging choral ensemble.
 The Community Choir will focus on providing a safe and stimulating environment for people of all backgrounds to learn, practice, and perform quality choral literature in a large group setting.
 Focus will be placed on healthy vocal production, musically inspiring performance, strong social connections, and effectively working with others.
 A wide variety of musical styles will be explored, and participants will present a concert performance at the end of each term.
 This is a non-auditioned ensemble, but the ability to match pitch is requested.

 Instructor: Ken Graber